craftingcity/The-Known-World/Junie's Characters/Tiana Turing.md

 A carving on the wall of the bunkhouse says; 'The dead remember.
 The dead regret.'
 Each of the zombies here are wearing the same uniforms of a tunic, leather pants, and holsters - but no weapons.

+We opened the box, it had money, a sealed scroll case, and a bloodstained scrap of a map - similar to the map we got from Grom - that says "The tower rebuilt, the tide will rise, the living bound beneath the wave" and shows the tower built with the garrison 'below it'.

 ## Stats

 | L. 3 | XP: 1,670 | /2,700 |           |